-Note: For first year students only.
-This is the first class of a two class, 8 credit each sequence.
-This 2 class, 16 credit sequence is a designated alternative for the following courses: Linearity 1 and Linearity 2, the Physics Foundation course, Signals and Systems, and Dynamics.
+Note: This is the second class of a two class, 8 credit each sequence.
+This two-class, 16-credit sequence is a designated alternative for the following courses: Linearity 1 and Linearity 2, the Physics Foundation course, Signals and Systems, and Dynamics.
 Upon successful completion of both courses, the final credit distribution earned is 8 MTH, 4 SCI, 4 ENGR.
-You must commit to enrolling in both classes, although you will only register for the Spring 2018 class at this time.
+Open only to students who took CIE 2018A in Spring 2018.